Anu-bhav/google-scholar-research/docs/GoogleScholarResearchToolOverview.md

 ## 5. Constraints and Limitations

 1. **Legal and Ethical**:

    - Google Scholar Terms of Service compliance concerns
    - Academic publication copyright considerations

 2. **Technical**:

    - CAPTCHA challenges may interrupt scraping
-   - Free proxies are often unreliable
+   - Free proxies are often unreliable, though the "sticky" strategy and performance tracking aim to maximize their utility.
    - Google Scholar's HTML structure may change
    - Rate limiting by Google's servers